mnieber/mnieber.github.io/_posts/2020-05-23-using-default-properties-in-react.md

 }
 ```

 The `useDefaultProps` function creates a new properties object with a special lookup function.
-This lookup function will first try to resolve the property using the members of `p` (the input argument of MyComponent).
-If unsuccessfull it will resolve the property by looking for a getter function in the nearest DefaultPropsContext.
-If still unsuccessfull, a run-time error is produced.
+This lookup function will first try to resolve
+the property using the members of `p` (the input argument of MyComponent).
+If unsuccessfull it will resolve the property by looking for a
+getter function in the nearest DefaultPropsContext.
+If still unsuccessfull then `undefined` is returned.

 At this point, we need to clarify a few things: